This post may contain affiliate links, meaning I may earn a small commission at no cost to you if you make a purchase through the links.

 Is an Emergency Fund Necessary?

 Generally speaking, yes, an emergency fund is necessary.
 What form it takes can vary, but it is a good idea to have an emergency fund.
-An emergency fund can help you avoid high-interest debt, and helps reduce stress.
+An emergency fund can help you avoid high-interest debt, and helps reduce your stress.

 After all, as I have mentioned earlier, life is full of surprises and many of them are sudden and not good.